iotaledger/iota-wiki/shimmer/learn/shimmer-EVM/composability.md

 chains, is a quick fix to increase throughput.
 However, this introduces challenges for frictionless interoperability and composability between chains.

-By committing state changes of smart contracts [feelessly](feeless.md) to the Shimmer network, chaining of smart contracts becomes possible, allowing the result of one execution to be used as input for another.
+By committing state changes of smart contracts [feelessly](feeless.md) to the Shimmer network, chaining smart contracts becomes possible, allowing the result of one execution to be used as input for another.
 This property, known as "composability," enables seamless interaction between smart contracts across chains.